 I also do consultancy for companies to train their employees on data analysis, proper reporting, and data presentation.
 In a month I have 2-3 gigs to train employees on various companies on Saturday.

 I go for the early morning service at church and prepare meals at home thereafter.
 It is the only day we have a nice meal during the week with my mother and siblings.

 My leadership positions require me to be knowledgeable about current trends in business.
 This is why reading is part of my lifestyle.
 My Rotaract role also necessitates me to know what is happening in other clubs and write comprehensive reports.
-I also do consultancy work for companies through training employees on data analysis, proper reporting, and data presentation.
-Most employees do not know how to compile, present and explain, reports.
-In a month, I may get two gigs to train company’s employees.
+I also do consultancy work for companies by training employees on data analysis, proper reporting, and data presentation.
+Most employees do not know how to compile, present, and explain reports.
+In a month, I may get two gigs to train the company’s employees.